Robert Ledley: NAS-NRC survey and computer advocacy

 In early 1957, Ledley was hired on a part-time basis by the National Academy of Sciences - National Research Council (NAS-NRC) to conduct a national survey of current and potential computer use in biology and medicine in the United States.
 Supported by Senator Hubert Humphrey and NIH Director James A. Shannon, the NAS-NRC commissioned the survey in an effort to help physicians and life scientists overcome their reluctance to use computers.

-Ledley published his survey findings in a November 6, 1959 Science article, “Digital Electronic Computers in Biomedical Science,” in which he called on biologists to train in mathematics and engineering in order to effectively use electronic digital computers.
-He predicted that in the long run, “perhaps the greatest utilization of computers will be in biomedical applications."
-Like the earlier Science article co-authored with Lusted, Ledley’s new piece was widely read – among its most influential and enthusiastic readers was Joshua Lederberg, who spent much of the later part of his career using computers to solve problems in biology research.
+Ledley published his survey findings in a November 6, 1959 Science article, "Digital Electronic Computers in Biomedical Science," in which he called on biologists to train in mathematics and engineering in order to effectively use electronic digital computers.
+He predicted that in the long run, "perhaps the greatest utilization of computers will be in biomedical applications."
+Like the earlier Science article co-authored with Lusted, Ledley's new piece was widely read – among its most influential and enthusiastic readers was Joshua Lederberg, who spent much of the later part of his career using computers to solve problems in biology research.

-Ledley’s survey and article also shaped the National Institutes of Health’s first major effort to encourage biomedical researchers to use computers.
+Ledley's survey and article also shaped the National Institutes of Health's first major effort to encourage biomedical researchers to use computers.
 This effort began shortly after the Soviet launch of Sputnik in October 1957—in reaction to Sputnik, the U.S. Congress sought means boost U.S. scientific and technological productivity.
 Beginning in 1960, Congress allocated roughly $40 million to the NIH for the purpose of stimulating computer use in biomedical research.
-Ledley’s survey recommendations, particularly his call for biomedical workers to train extensively in mathematics and engineering, served as a guide for the NIH effort, which was carried out by the NIH’s Advisory Committee on Computers in Research (ACCR).
-The ACCR was led from 1960 to 1964 by Ledley’s collaborator, Lee Lusted.
-During those years, the committee established several major biomedical computing centers around the USA and sponsored the development of the LINC.
-The ACCR’s successor, the Computers in Research Study Section, was headed by Homer Warner, one of the first research physicians to employ Ledley and Lusted’s techniques in a clinical setting.
+Ledley's survey recommendations, particularly his call for biomedical workers to train extensively in mathematics and engineering, served as a guide for the NIH effort, which was carried out by the NIH's Advisory Committee on Computers in Research (ACCR).
+The ACCR was led from 1960 to 1964 by Ledley's collaborator, Lee Lusted.
+During those years, the committee established several major biomedical computing centers around the U.S. and sponsored the development of the LINC.
+The ACCR's successor, the Computers in Research Study Section, was headed by Homer Warner, one of the first research physicians to employ Ledley and Lusted's techniques in a clinical setting.